-William J. Mall is a Partner in Selman Breitman’s Orange County Office and is a Member of the firm’s Commercial Litigation, Business Transactions, and General Liability Practice Groups.
+William (Bill) Mall is a Partner in Selman Breitman’s Orange County office and is a member of the firm’s Commercial Litigation, General Liability, and Trucking and Transportation practice groups.
 Bill represents businesses in general liability defense matters, as well as business disputes, including cases arising out of vehicle fleet operations, private vehicles used in deliveries, and general personal injury matters arising out of the operation of a large vehicle fleet and work force performing work in consumer's homes, as well as premises liability in retail stores.
 Bill’s clients include satellite television providers, restaurants, and large and small businesses.
 He also has experience in representing businesses, including aerospace companies, in disputes that involve complex issues such as wrongful termination, sexual and other types of harassment, and other employment issues facing his clients.

 His extensive background in the defense of medical malpractice matters has given him an understanding of medical issues and experts that is extremely useful in the defense of personal injury claims.

 Bill's litigation experience includes several jury trials, including the defense of personal injury claims, including catastrophic injuries; discrimination, including a federal civil rights jury trial; and business litigation.
 Most recently, he defended a personal injury case involving a fall from a ladder onto concrete, resulting in serious facial fractures and a claimed loss of memory.
 He was able to leverage a mistrial into a dismissal for a waiver of costs.
 He has also handled bench trials and binding arbitrations, including medical malpractice matters.